-In order for William Jewell College to be the "Leadership College," it must maintain an educational context that teaches personal, vocational and civic leadership through critical reflection, mentoring and experience.
-Toward that end, a leadership certificate pilot program was established in the fall of 1993 by the College in conjunction with the Pryor Foundation, headed by Fred Pryor and Shirley Pryor.
-In January 1998, the Leadership Studies Program was permanently endowed.
-Students are chosen each spring semester through a competitive application/ interview process.
+William Jewell College maintains an educational context that teaches personal, vocational and civic leadership through critical reflection, mentoring and experience.
 In order to be graduated as Pryor Leadership Fellows and to receive the corresponding leadership certificate, students must complete all required activities.
 A leadership portfolio is maintained on each Pryor Fellow.
 In order to receive the Pryor Leadership Certificate, the portfolio must be reviewed and approved by an evaluation committee comprised of the leadership studies director, faculty members and representatives designated by the Pryor Foundation.
 At the request of the Pryor Foundation, this review process may also include exit interviews with students.